 Jump to:

-What is Kagami mochi?
+What Is Kagami Mochi?

-Along with a mandarin, the traditional cake is most often decorated with colourful paper, ferns, and dried kelp.
+Along with a mandarin, the traditional cake is often decorated with colourful paper, ferns, and dried kelp.

 However, decorations and charms do vary depending on families and regions.